 The grantees utilize their knowledge and experience to design programs that have maximum impact on their local military communities.
 Programs vary from intensive one-day seminars to multiple sessions focused on different financial topics in partnership with various local colleges and financial institutions.

 Applicants are encouraged to connect their proposed financial education initiative to an existing program with a proven track record of successfully engaging the Military, Veteran, Family, and Survivor Community (MVFSC).

 Some examples of such proven programs include, but are not limited to:

 - National Guard Reintegration Yellow Ribbon Programs

 Programs for helping veterans and their families can include:

 - Money management

 Grants will be awarded to applicants who can demonstrate that their services are:

 Applicants may request up to $5,000 for the proposed project.

-The application period for Operation Money Wise is now closed.
+The application period for Operation Money Wise is now open.